EU Files Complaint at WTO Over China’s Cognac Tariffs

 Beijing on Oct.
 8 announced it would impose temporary custom duties on brandies shipped from the EU, in a trade case that France described as “a pure retaliation“ of the bloc’s tariffs hike on electric vehicles (EVs) made in China.

 China’s commerce ministry accused the EU of dumping beverages in the Chinese market, alleging that it caused damage to its domestic market.
-The ministry requires importers to pay what they called a deposit ranging from 30.6 percent to 39 percent to Chinese customs when shipping brandies from the European Union.
+The ministry requires importers to pay what they call a deposit ranging from 30.6 percent to 39 percent to Chinese customs when shipping brandies from the European Union.
 These measures went into effect on Oct.
 11.

 EU trade chief Valdis Dombrovskis pledged to safeguard the bloc’s beverage industries from the Chinese regime’s “misuse” of trade measures.

-“By requesting consultations with China over its provisional anti-dumping measures on EU brandy, the Commission is following through on its commitment to protect our industry from unfounded accusations and misuse of trade defence measures,” Dombrovskis said in a statement on Nov.
+“By requesting consultations with China over its provisional anti-dumping measures on EU brandy, the Commission is following through on its commitment to protect our industry from unfounded accusations and misuse of trade defence measures,” Dombrovskis wrote in a statement on Nov.
 25.

 “The EU takes very seriously any unfair or questionable use of trade defence instruments against any sector of our economy. ”